nesi/support-docs/docs/Scientific_Computing/Running_Jobs_on_Māui_and_Mahuika/Mahuika_Extension.md

-<span
-style="font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Helvetica, Arial, sans-serif;">The memory available to Slurm jobs on these nodes is 460 GB, so approximately 1800 MB per CPU.  </span>
+The memory available to Slurm jobs on these nodes is 460 GB, so approximately 1800 MB per CPU.

 Only 30 nodes are available so far, but that number will eventually increase to 64, eight of which will have double the memory.